aruiz-analyst/equity-factor-backtesting/README.md

-# equity-factor-backtesting
+# Equity Factor Backtesting

-Backtesting equity factor strategies using Python.
+This project explores equity factor strategies using historical market data and evaluates their performance through systematic backtesting.